denilgabani/people-counter-app/README.md

 ```

 #### Step 4
-Create model directory in the app and move the generated .xml and .bin file to .
+Create model directory in the app directory and move the generated .xml and .bin file into created model directory.

 ### Running the app